The Cellular Potts Model on Disordered Lattices: Supplementary Information

 \subsection{Pseudo-polygons on regular lattices}

 Figure~\ref{fgr:crossover_sq_hex} shows the fractions of pseudo-polygons on square and hexagonal lattices.
 From Fig.~\ref{fgr:crossover_sq_hex}a, it becomes clear that the argument we made about the crossover between $f_6$ and $f_5$ being an indicator of the phase transition on the irregular lattice, holds also for the square lattice.
 Figure~\ref{fgr:crossover_sq_hex}b shows the fractions on the hexagonal lattice.
-It can be seen that although the ratio $f_6/f_5$ can be still a determinant of transition, there is a subtle mismatch in this type of lattice.
-This is commensurate with the notion that the hexagonal lattice favors the diffusion of hexagonal cells, thereby creating artificially high cell mobility for the crystal configuration.
+As can be seen, on the square lattice, as with the irregular one, the transition region well matches with the crossover point between the fractions of pseudo-hexagons and pseudo-pentagons.
+However, for the hexagonal lattice, there is a slight mismatch.
+Though the mismatch is small, this could suggest that there is an anomalous diffusion behavior, caused by the underlying hexagonal order.
+That is, the system becomes subdiffusive, before crystallization sets in.